 From day one, spouses (and often, families) are encouraged to participate in USAWC activities so as to enhance your experience and your student's experience.
 Check the First 30 Days section of this web site to see the layered schedule of icebreakers and orientations for student AND spouse: seminar icebreaker, Convocation & Coffee, Chapel ice cream social/welcome, Spouses Club orientation & sign-up, County Info Fair, Downtown Carlisle's Welcome, and more.
 These early events are an important investment in your network of fellow spouses and friends.

-Army War College student spouses can audit USAWC courses, sit in on open Bliss Hall lectures, and become familiar with much of the curriculum offerings.
+Army War College student spouses can audit USAWC courses (when space is available and faculty member agrees), sit in on open Bliss Hall lectures, and become familiar with much of the curriculum offerings.
 A wealth of events and activities that are designed to complement the students' curriculum are open to family members.

 The month-by-month calendar below suggests the span of activities.
 Military Family Program activities, in black, are scheduled.
 A renowned Military Family Program is FLAGS: Facilitating, Leadership and Group Skills is a one-week workshop to refine skills in leading, guiding, and supporting work in groups.
 FLAGS helps participants develop skills for working with community groups, volunteer groups, and professional groups.
 There are two ways to participate in FLAGS: as a participant in workshop offered twice in Winter, or as a facilitator for the Winter workshops with a preparatory train-the-trainer-style facilitator workshop in the Fall.
 Conversation & Culture events, in blue, reflect the ay2014 schedule; this year's schedule will be similarly designed as a series of events, trips, and classes to introduce the spouses of international officers – the International Fellows – to American culture and to share their own with each other and with you: it's educational, informal, supportive, and fun.
 The Carlisle Barracks Spouses Club is open to all who seek any of the following: fun, charitable efforts, learn something new, meet new people, find an interest group, and more.
 The Spouses Club actual 2015 schedule has yet to be scheduled but the listing here, in green, gives good idea of what may lie ahead.